Form of Government: Republic

 Under the Constitution approved by referendum on 25 May 1997, the President of the Republic, directly elected for a five-year term, appoints the Prime Minister who must be voted in by the both houses of Parliament.
 Parliament comprises the Lower House (460 seats) and Senate (100 seats), whose members are elected for four-year terms.

 Military service has been voluntary since 2009.
-In response to tensions with Russia, the government has significantly increased military spending: an agreement was signed for $4.75 billion to purchase US Patriot missiles.
+In response to tensions with Russia, the government has significantly increased military spending.

 The legal system is based on Napoleonic Law, reviewed and brought in line with Western European tradition.
 Recent reforms by PiS have been contested.